lubranoa/CS362-Portfolio-Project/README.md

 <!-- Usage -->
 ## Usage

-Seeing as this is not a program used to accomplish something, this section will focus more on the usage of the CI workflow in `python-app.yml` and the development of my testing section of `test.py` and my function in `task.py`.
+This project emphasizes Continuous Integration and testing practices rather than end-user functionality.
+The following highlights key aspects of its implementation.

 ### GitHub CI Workflow

-The following workflow carries out a few major things:
+The following workflow carries out a few major operations:

   1) Runs when pushes or pull requests trigger it.